psychemedia/pentrich-uprising/tellings/60_folly-at-folly-hall.md

 # Folly at Folly Hall

 In terms of English uprisings, the "Pentrich Revolution" of June 1817, and the band of insurrectionists who assembled at South Wingfield in Derbyshire to march to Nottingham, is perhaps one of the better known tales, at least amongst those with a passing interest in such things.
-The sentences incflicted on those involved probably go somw way to explaining that, but that is a story for another day.
+The sentences inflicted on those involved probably go some way to explaining that, but that is a story for another day.

 But whilst the general uprising the Pentrich rebels believed they were participating in failed to materialise, there was at least one other place where men had gathered a night earlier, and with similar expectations.